aphid/qualifyingexam/readinglists.md

 Farocki, Harun.
 “Phantom Images.”
 Public, New Localities, no. 29 (2004).

+Foucault, Michel.
+Discipline and Punish: The Birth of the Prison.
+2nd Vintage Books ed.
+New York: Vintage Books, 1995.

 Grinberg, Daniel, and Lisa Han.
 “Surveying the Field.”
 Media Fields, no. 12 (March 25, 2016).

 Holmes, Brian.
 “Visiting the Planetarium.”
 Continental Drift (blog), September 8, 2011. https://brianholmes.wordpress.com/2011/09/08/visiting-the-planetarium/.